Jonathanpangkey/Real-Time-Data-Stream-Kafka/README.md

 ## Usage
 - To use these projects, start by running Kafka locally.
 - Begin with the Kafka Demo project to understand the basics of Kafka integration with Spring Boot.
 Use the provided REST API endpoints to send test messages.
 - Then, move on to the Producer App.
-Start the application and hit the provided API endpoint to fetch real-time data from Wikimedia and publish it to the "wikimedia-stream" topic.
+Start the application and hit the provided API endpoint to fetch real-time stream data from Wikimedia and publish it to the "wikimedia-stream" topic.
-- In the same time, run the Consumer App to listen for and log messages from the same topic.
+- In the same time, run the Consumer App to listen and log real time data from the same topic.